-To reach the device interface, type the device's IP address in a web browser.
+To reach the device's web interface, type the device's IP address in a web browser.

 Support for the features and settings described in this section varies between devices.
-This icon $\dot{U}$ indicates that the feature or setting is only available in some devices.
+This icon the feature or setting is only available in some devices.

-Ξ Show or hide the main menu.
+Show or hide the main menu.

-2 Access the product help.
+Access the product help.

-••• Change the language.
+Change the language.

-1 Set light theme or dark theme.
+Set light theme or dark theme.

-The user menu contains:

-: Information about the user who is logged in.
-Change user : Log out the current user and log in a new user.
-Log out : Log out the current user.
+- Information about the user who is logged in. - Change user: Log out the current user and log in a new user. - Log out: Log out the current user.

-Analytics data: Accept to share non-personal browser data.
-Feedback: Share any feedback to help us improve your user experience.
-Legal: View information about cookies and licenses.
-About: View device information, including firmware version and serial number.
-Legacy device interface: Change the device interface to the legacy device interface.
+- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including firmware version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.